Djurq/Djurq/README.md

 ### Hello👋
 I am Djurre Bax from the Netherlands, I am 19 years old and I am in my 3rd year University where I study ICT.
 I really enjoy learning new things in ICT.
-My favorite things to code are ui and logic, and I really love coding challenges.
+My favorite things to code are UI and Logic, and I really love coding challenges.

-## Fun facts
+## Fun Facts
 In my free time I like to read books, game with my friends and watch movies.

 ## Languages and Tools